zettaapi/zetta-starter-app-android/README.md

 ## Overview

-This app demonstrates the capabilities of the [Zetta Android SDK](https://github.com/zettaapi/zetta-sdk-android) the SDK wraps a Siren spec json feed and allows easy access to the details of IoT Servers and devices on those servers.
+This app demonstrates the capabilities of the [Zetta Android SDK](https://github.com/zettaapi/zetta-sdk-android) the SDK wraps a [siren spec json feed](https://github.com/kevinswiber/siren) and allows easy access to the details of IoT Servers and devices on those servers.

 ## Features